kekePower/museweb/README.md

 ## 📜 License

-MuseWeb is distributed under the terms of the MIT license.
-See `LICENSE` for details.
+MuseWeb is distributed under the terms of the Apache License, Version 2.0.
+See the `LICENSE` file for full details.